Fugitive Watch

-Fugitive Watch is a reality-based cable television show, newspaper and web site, founded in 1992 by two San Francisco Bay Area police officers, Steve Ferdin and Scott Castruita.
+Fugitive Watch is a reality-based cable television show, newspaper and website, founded in 1992 by two San Francisco Bay Area police officers, Steve Ferdin and Scott Castruita.

+Content

-It features stories on crimes and fugitives, and Ferdin and Castruita say that the service has led to over 1,200 arrests, thanks to viewers who provide tipoffs about where wanted criminals may be hiding.
+It features stories on crimes and fugitives, and Ferdin and Castruita say that the service has led to over 1,200 arrests, thanks to viewers who provide tip-offs about where wanted criminals may be hiding.